Optimal Control in Pandemics

-In this section we derive the main results of this paper.
-We express the health and economic cost in mathematical form.
+{\it Derivation Of Main Results:} Here we derive the main results of this paper.
+We express the health and SE cost in mathematical form.

-{\it Economic Cost:} The parameter in the SIR model which represents the effect of lockdown is $\beta$.
+{\it Socio-Economic Cost:} The parameter in the SIR model which represents the effect of lockdown is $\beta$.
 We suppose that when all measures which do not affect the economy (like wearing masks, washing hands) have been imposed, we have $\beta= \tilde{\beta}$.
-Further reduction in $\beta$ can only come at an economic cost.
-The economic cost is a function that decreases with increasing $\beta$ till $\tilde{\beta}$ and then drops down to zero.
-We make a simple choice of this function: for $\beta$ values less than $\tilde{\beta}$, the economic cost of a lockdown is inversely proportional to $\beta$ and directly proportional to the number of days it lasts.
+Further reduction in $\beta$ can only come at an SE cost.
+The SE cost is a function that decreases with increasing $\beta$ till $\tilde{\beta}$ and then drops down to zero.
+We make a simple choice of this function: for $\beta$ values less than $\tilde{\beta}$, the SE cost of a lockdown is inversely proportional to $\beta$ and directly proportional to the number of days it lasts.
+We emphasise that we are not interested in a detailed modelling of the economy.
+We only wish to describe the {\it damage} caused to the economy by the intensity and duration of the lockdown.

-The total economic cost integrated over the duration of the pandemic is modelled as \footnote{We could write this equation more correctly by multiplying the integrand by the Heaviside Theta function $\Theta(\tilde{\beta}-\beta)$.
+The total SE cost integrated over the duration of the pandemic is modelled as \footnote{We could write this equation more correctly by multiplying the integrand by the Heaviside Theta function $\Theta(\tilde{\beta}-\beta)$.
 We have not done so as this may not be familiar to some readers.}

 Note that the cost depends on the extent of the lockdown as well as the duration measured in human time $t$.
-Values of $\beta$ above $\tilde{\beta}$ can be ignored as they come with no economic cost.
+Values of $\beta$ above $\tilde{\beta}$ can be ignored as they come with no SE cost.
 If controlling the pandemic does not require $\beta$ less than $\tilde{\beta}$, there is no conflict between the economic and public health objectives: the economy can function normally.
 Below we assume that we are always dealing with $\beta$ values less than $\tilde{\beta}$ i.e, there {\it is} a conflict between the twin objectives.